a-ram-1/cbb-750-final/imageguide.md

 * testlabels.png
   * Distribution of test labels for all datasets
 * glmimportance.png
   * Feature importance for GLM with text + non-text data
+* notefreq.png
+  * Histogram showing the frequency of MIMIC NOTEEVENTS categories